 Topics & Presenters

-- The Ideal of Human Unity at the Dawn of the Anthropocene, Karen Litfin
+- Prospects for Human Unity at the Dawn of the Anthropocene, Karen Litfin

 - Reason and Responsibility in Yoga, Rod Hemsell

 - Parallels between Shamanism, Ancient Knowledge, and Integral Yoga: A Way Forward, Raina Imig

 - Changing the World from the Inside Out, Don Salmon and Jan Maslow

 - Awareness through the Body, Wendy and Julian Lines

 - Expressions of Oneness as Mantric Doors to Experiencing Oneness, Bill Leon and Ron Jorgensen

 - Poetry as a Path for Inner Development with Introductory Poetic Steps; Tai Chi, Ron Jorgensen